gpolic/bigquery-data-validator/README.md

 - Google Apps Script project linked to a Google Sheet
 - BigQuery API enabled in the Apps Script project
+- Gmail API enabled in the Apps Script project
 - A GCP project with BigQuery access
-- Gmail (built-in via Apps Script)
 - Slack incoming webhook URL (optional)

 ## Setup